Coherence · A unified framework

 What if the universe does not consist of particles, but of frequencies?

 Not as a metaphor — but as a genuine description of what is happening.
 An electron performs a zitterbewegung, an internal oscillation at 1.55×10²¹ rad/s (≈ 2.47×10²⁰ Hz).
-That vibration is its mass.
-The Compton wavelength proves it directly.
+That vibration is its mass — or its measurable signature, depending on which ontology you choose.
+Either way, the Compton wavelength makes the identity exact and testable.

 Chemistry is harmony — two atoms whose frequency patterns achieve stable resonance.
-Gravity is the carrier wave on which everything else dances.
-Your consciousness is a coherent orchestra of electrical fields.
-Photosynthesis is frequency conversion: light-frequency transformed into chemical frequency, driving all life on earth.
+Gravity may act as the carrier wave on which everything else rides.
+Your consciousness may operate as a coherent orchestra of electrical fields.
+Photosynthesis is frequency conversion: light-frequency transformed into chemical frequency, driving most life on earth.

-This framework — called Coherence — connects quantum mechanics, neuroscience, cosmology, and biology through a single organising principle: everything is frequency, modulation, and resolution.
+This framework — called Coherence — connects quantum mechanics, neuroscience, cosmology, and biology through a single organising principle: across observed phenomena, frequency, modulation, and resolution recur.

 It is not a replacement for existing science.
 It is a lens that reveals why the evidence across disciplines points in the same direction — and what that direction implies.